sinorga/MuranoCLI/README.markdown

 tasks easier.
 MrMurano makes it easy to deploy code to a solution, import many product definitions at once, set up endpoints and APIs, and more.

 MrMurano works around the idea of syncing, much like rsync.
-Files from your working directory are synced up (or down) from Murano.
+Files from your project directory are synced up (or down) from Murano.

 ## Usage